hanmindev/hanmindev/README.md

 ### Hi there 👋 I'm [Hanmin Kim](https://hanmin.dev/)
 * I'm a Computer Science student at the University of Toronto St. George Campus
-* I was a Software Engineering Intern at Graycore in the summer!
+* I'm joining ROBLOX as a Software Engineering Intern this summer!
+Previously, I was a Software Engineering Intern at Graycore.

 ⚡ Fun facts about me:
 * I can type at 80 WPM using [one hand](https://youtube.com/shorts/L4qHOcTEYSc)